randomcontrol/mkdocs/metacode/docs/Nodes/Programming Nodes/Profile/pro_float_profile.md

 #### Curve easing
 `Python: "pro_float_profile_type"`

-Defines the speed curve at which the motion happens at the beginning (in) or end (out) of the motion controller's duration.
-Easing helps produce transitions between consecutive motion controller blocks that look easier on the eyes.
+Defines the interpolation curve with which the motion happens between the beginning (in/left) and end (out/right) of the motion controller's duration.

 #### @@
 `Python: "pro_float_profile_strength"`